thomasdola/responsive-fixed-data-table/README.md

 **refreshRate** *{Number}*: Time in milliseconds to debounce the resize handler.

 ### React 0.13 compatibility
-If you want to use this module with old versions of React and FixedDataTable please check the **v1.5.0-deprecated** branch.
+If you want to use this module with old versions of React and FixedDataTable please check the **v1.5.0-deprecated** branch.-->